huggingface/blog/fine-tune-vit.md

 ```

-Let's load the pretrained model.
+Let's load the pretrained model from [Google's ViT checkpoint](https://huggingface.co/google/vit-base-patch16-224-in21k), available on the Hugging Face.
 We'll add `num_labels` on init so the model creates a classification head with the right number of units.
 We'll also include the `id2label` and `label2id` mappings to have human-readable labels in the Hub widget (if you choose to `push_to_hub`).

 ```python